richard-gebbia/core-api-haskell/README.md

 tell/ask me about anything in the repo and/or README.
 I would sincerely appreciate suggestions.

-To Haskellers, I apologize if my coding style or misuse/underuse of Haskell features disgusts you.
-I am vastly inexperienced with the language.
-Please let me know how I can improve.

 This repo is primarily here as an idea.
 It is in no way production-ready, mainly because I haven't filled out any real context to use.
 The events and places I use in the repo were created out of necessity to build the example code.
 If I